Cumulocity-IoT/cumulocity-rest-based-grid-widget-plugin/README.md

 **Rest Based Grid On Screen Options:**

-*  **Nested List VIew**: If the API has Nested List and confirgured as part of the table then on click of main grid a nested list can be seen as Expanded Grid.
+*  **Nested List VIew**: If the API has Nested List and configured as part of the table then on click of main grid a nested list can be seen as Expanded Grid.
 *  **Search**: Smart Search filter.
 User can search by device/asset name, external id, device id, alert type, etc.
 *  **Refresh**: Useful for force reload/refresh devices.
 *  **Pagination**: Page navigation options.